For the HECS of It

 After fraud investigations by the Federal Trade Commission in 1982 due to consumer complaints about the vapourware Keyboard Component computer add-on Mattel had heavily hyped upon introduction of the original Master Module, monthly $10,000 FTC fines are levied against the company until a computer add-on is offered nationally to consumers.
 Mattel has the Keyboard Component in a four-city test marketing stage, said cities including Seattle and New Orleans.
 The computer add-on is a box into which the Master Component fits, giving users access to a 60-key tactile keyboard, built-in cassette tape storage, and an 8-bit 6502 CPU.
 It provides a screen resolution of 160×192 pixels and allows for 15 colours and eight moving sprites on-screen at a time.
 It is also to include a voice synthesizer chip to add speech effects to compatible games.

 The low-priced Commodore computers, however, have lowered price expectations for consumer computers, and the high production expense for Mattel’s unit means a daunting price tag of up to $800 for the 18K RAM version, while the 2K version will only set you back $300.
 At these prices, at least two major retail chains have let it be known they wouldn’t carry the expansion device.
 Due to this out-of-reach pricing, the Keyboard Component is eventually dropped by Mattel, and at the January 1983 CES announces its replacement: the HECS, or Home Electronic Computer System, which will retail for around $150.
 The new system revolves around the Computer Adapter, adding 12k of ROM and 2K of RAM to the Intellivision.
 Included with this is the plug-in 49-key chiclet-style Computer Keyboard, and support a magnetic data storage system and a thermal printer is promised for later.
-An optional RAM expander also promises to add 12K of ROM and 16K of RAM to the HECS.
+An optional RAM cartridge called the Program Expander, pluggable into the top of the Computer Adapter, promises to add as much as 32K of RAM and 12K of ROM to the HECS.

 This computer module add-on for the Intellivision also adds three new sound tones, for a total of six.
 Offered optionally is the four-octave 49-key Music Synthesizer keyboard.
 Taking advantage of this piece of equipment unique to a video game console is Astromusic, a musical version of Astrosmash where instead of falling rocks and spinners, the player shoots down notes by hitting the right keys on the synthesizer.
 Two other programs are planned to support the Synthesizer: Melody Maker and Music Conductor.
 The former allows users of the music keyboard to record up to six musical tracks for later playback and saving using the cassette interface, along with the ability for real-time adjustment of tempo and key to any track.
 The latter program provides exercises and drills to increase user proficiency at playing.

 An advanced baseball game for the system is previewed by Mattel spokesperson George Plimpton over the 1982 Christmas season.
 Titled World Series Baseball, it features close-up pitching views and split screen inset boxes of the base runners al la Coleco’s Super Action Baseball for the ColecoVision.
 Also, as the last game designed to use the Intellivoice, users with that device, as well as the ECS, can enjoy speech synthesis in the baseball game.
 This also makes World Series Baseball the first and only Intellivoice game not to require the Intellivoice unit in order to play it.
 Speaking of America’s favourite pastime, one of the big drawbacks of the original Major League Baseball game for the Intellivision is addressed with the announcement of Major League All Star Baseball for the Master Component.
-To be released in the latter half of 1983, the game allows for solitaire play against the computer.
+To be released in the latter half of 1983 with the revised title World Series Major League Baseball, the game allows for solitaire play against the computer.

 Also announced for the computer add-on are educational games to utilize the license agreement with animation studio Hanna-Barbera, featuring Flintstones, Scooby-Doo and Jetsons characters.
 Users who want to program their own games will have to contend with the built-in Intellivision BASIC, and can use the provided cassette recorder interface with a regular tape recorder and tapes to store their creations.
 On the upside, this unique flavour of BASIC includes a function called “Character Extraction”, where would-be game programmers can lift character figures out of the program code from any Intellivision cartridge, for use in their own game designs.